- 1. Female Dogs Are Easy To House Train

 There are various disadvantages also associated with female dogs that include:

 - The vaginal discharge released during the heat period may be problematic because it has an offensive smell.

 - Female dogs are sometimes moody and show less affection.

 Well, to have a female dog or a male depends more on the purpose for which they are taken.
 Sometimes aggressive behavior of dogs is needed, sometimes caring and affectionate behavior is demanded.

 It’s worth mentioning here that these traits of males and female dogs are generalized.
 And not particular to the sex of every dog.
 Although a dog’s behavior, nature, and attentiveness hugely depend on a dog’s breed and environment.

 You can make your dog attentive, obedient, and caring by making them socialize.
-Also, giving them much needed care, attention, and love.
-Your warmth and training can have the maximum impact on who they would become even more than their biological traits.
+Also, give them much-needed care, attention, and love.
+Your warmth and training can greatly impact who they would become even more than their biological traits.

 There is very little scientific research showing whether a male or female dog would become a better pet.
 Hence, ultimately your upbringing, environment, and training would make the difference.
 It’s you who makes your dog a great companion to you.